The Activated Man: Plot

+Jeffrey encourages Ors to tell the story of Fedora Man and the rest of it to warn other potential telepaths.

+Sarah and Ors find a dog that looks like the dog he lost.
+It was abandoned by a 13-year-old who was trying to rescue it from her abusive parents.
+Sarah and Ors take the dog home.

+We cut to the boy back in the bookstore.
+The book he holds is by Ors, thus fulfilling Jeffrey’s directive to tell his story to the next generation of telepaths.

 Production

 The Activated Man featured Tony Todd's final leading role in a theatrical release, before his death in November 2024.

 Release

 In October 2024, Stonecutter Media acquired North American distribution rights for the film, giving it a limited theatrical release on December 13, 2024, while also simultaneously releasing the film on demand.

 Reception

 Box office

 The Activated Man was released in 13 theaters during its opening weekend, grossing $13,182 and ranking 39th at the box office during the weekend of December 13–15.

 Critical response

 Michael Talbot-Haynes of Film Threat gave the film a highly positive review, praising its "slick, functional style that maintains focus."

 A review at Pop Horror concluded, "It’s a nice-looking film: a polished effort with some nice visual FX and an effective musical score.
 The cast is solid, the high point, really, and the villain is memorable.
 For all it has going for it, however, the whole for me did not equal the sum of its parts."

 Mary Cusak for City Pulse, in another mixed review, praised Todd's performance.